ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-25-on-what-it-takes.md

 <div style="text-align: center;">
   <img src="/assets/images/on-what-it-takes/bayanihan.png" style="border: 1px solid black; padding: 10px; width: 600px">
 </div>

+> For such a network to work, it has to be focused on a single objective, much like the imagery of bayanihan where the only goal is to move a house from one place to another.

 I wrote about this [last year](/notebook/2024/12/17/filipino-llm/), and I still believe in the capability of grassroots networks.
 We attempted to build a [small research network](https://filbench.github.io) earlier this year, and while it has been a slow start with a few hiccups along the way, I feel optimistic about what we can achieve next.